Enhanced redirect analytics in Optimizely Web Experimentation

 Third-party analytics

-If you are expecting results via one of the supported third-party analytics integrations, you need to make sure the integration is included in the post-redirect snippet even though that the integration may not be explicitly enabled for any campaign or experiment in that snippet.
+If you are expecting results with supported third-party analytics integrations, make sure the integration is included in the post-redirect snippet even though the integration may not be explicitly enabled for any campaign or experiment in that snippet.